-So many wires, so many colors, so many kinds of trailer wiring connectors.
+So many wires . . .
+So many colors . . .
+And, so many kinds of trailer wiring connectors.
 Yikes!
 Where do I start?
 I need a trailer wiring diagram.
 And, a little more information to make sure I get it right!

 There are several standards for trailer wires, and if you search, you’ll find a different Trailer Wiring Diagram for each.
 Each standard has it’s different purpose, so please don’t just make it up as you go.
-Don’t get caught with a weird wired trailer.
+Don’t make a weird wired trailer.
 Follow these guidelines and make it right!

-The approach to use depends on your electrical needs.
+The approach for you depends on your electrical needs.
 To start, every trailer needs lights — brake lights, turn signals, and tail lights.
 Some also have side markers and running lights.
 Brakes probably need electricity too — to actuate electric brakes, or to disable hydraulic brakes when backing up.